 ELEGANT PINK BLOOMS TO SIGNAL THE START OF SPRING

 Starting in early spring, clusters of white-pink flowers will burst open to put on a show and signal the start of spring!
 The flowers are snow white in color with rose pink centers that give the appearance of a pale pink hue.
-Contrasting the showy flowers are weeping or arching branches that sway alongside the trunk of the tree to ground level.
+Contrasting the showy flowers are branches that sway alongside the trunk of the tree.
 The commencement of fall turns the leaves to shades of golden yellow and bronze-red or orange for some amazing fall foliage.

-Best used as a specimen tree or near a deck or patio for shade, the White Weeping Cherry tree will additionally work nicely along sidewalks or near a water feature as focal point.
-This large specimen takes on a weeping habit with delicate branches and a short, stout trunk.
+Best used as a specimen tree or near a deck or patio for shade, the White Cherry tree will additionally work nicely along sidewalks or near a water feature as focal point.
+This large specimen takes on a delicate habit with delicate branches and a short, stout trunk.

 Cherry flowering white Yoshino grows best across the United States in USDA growing zones 5-8.
 They are relatively free of pests and diseases.